 11. Tamron SP 90mm f/2.8 Di VC USD Macro

 This modern classic macro lens is great on any Canon DSLR

 Mount: Canon EF | Elements/groups: 14/11 | Diaphragm blades: 9 | Autofocus: Ultrasonic (ring-type) | Stabilizer: 4-stops | Minimum focus distance: 0.3m | Maximum magnification: 1.0x | Filter thread: 62mm | Dimensions (WxL): 79x117mm | Weight: 610g

 A focal length of around 90mm to 105mm is often regarded as ideal for macro photography, as it enables a comfortable and natural working distance for close-up photography.
-Like Tamron’s recent ‘G2’ lenses, this is the second generation of the company’s 90mm VC USD macro lens.
-As such, it features a host of upgrades included improved optical performance, nano-structure coatings, weather-seals and a fluorine coating on the front element.
+This is a high quality Tamron ‘G2’ lens, with improved optical performance, nano-structure coatings, weather-seals and a fluorine coating on the front element to repel moisture and grease.
 It also adds a new ‘hybrid’ image stabilizer that counteracts horizontal and vertical shift, as well as the more usual angular vibration or ‘wobble’.
 This makes stabilization much more effective in close-up shooting and, in this respect, the Tamron directly matches Canon’s esteemed 100mm IS USM L-series macro lens.
 It also performs every bit as well in terms of handling and image quality but, at only around two-thirds of the price, the Tamron is the better buy.